 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.

-A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 If you want to lock your Nest: